sdsc-hpc-training-org/expanse_singularity/integrate.md

 The above script requests 1 node and 128 tasks per node with a wall time of 30 minutes.
 Notice that the Singularity module is loaded.

-You may need to modify the line specifying with allocation to be used for this job (\--account=use300).
+You may need to modify the line specifying which allocation to be used for this job (\--account=use300).
 When you are ready to submit the job to the Expanse queue, issue the following command (make sure you copy the script as well the python code into a directory that you can write